Timber & Wooden Signs

 Some clients know exactly what they want and provide a detailed brief.
 Other clients are looking for guidance and to explore options – we are happy to work with you to define your project.

-Wooden signs are distinctive and individual, and are good if you are looking to commission tactile, DDA-compliant signs for an external environment.
+Timber & wooden signs are distinctive and individual and are good if you are looking to commission tactile, DDA-compliant signs for an external environment.

-We can work with your graphic designers producing your artwork, OR you can draw upon our in-house graphic design skills.
+We can work with your graphic designers to produce your artwork, OR you can draw upon our in-house graphic design skills.

-Here are some important considerations for timber signs.
+Here are some important considerations for wood and timber signs.

 Sandblasted timber signs are normally mounted on either vertical softwood posts or on lectern frames.
 Lectern frame-mounted wooden signs are often set at 60 degrees, to allow easy viewing by people in wheelchairs.